googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Representations of sRGB color values are expressed as levels of red, green and blue color “primaries” with specific, absolute chromaticity values, which are defined in the sRGB specification.
-Color-primary levels can potentially be expressed using a linear-light-energy scale.
-For sRGB, however, standard practice is to represent levels using a scale defined by a transfer function, sometimes referred to as a non-linear or “gamma” representation.
+Color-primary levels can potentially be expressed using a linear scale that correlates directly to light energy.
+(On a linear scale, for example, a doubling of a color value would correspond to a doubling of display luminance.)
+For sRGB, however, standard practice is to represent levels using a scale defined by a non-linear transfer function, sometimes referred to as “gamma”.
 This transfer function is also defined in the sRGB specification.
 (See [CSS Color Module Level 4, section 10.2](https://www.w3.org/TR/css-color-4/#predefined) for details.)
 In the CPAL table, sRGB color values are always specified in terms of the non-linear, sRGB transfer function.

+NOTE: An advantage of representing colours using a non-linear scale is that it allows more effective use of limited bit depth when color-primary levels are represented as integers: smaller differences in light energy can be represented for lower levels than for higher levels.
+This is beneficial since the human visual system is more sensitive to differences at low luminance levels than to differences at high luminance levels.

 When interpolating colors, different results will be obtained if the interpolation is computed using the non-linear scale for color levels than if